openstax/k12-apps-raise/docs/schemas.md

 ##### Attributes for all problem types:
 * `data-problem-type`: Valid values include `input`, `dropdown`, `multiselect`, `multiplechoice`
+* `data-retry-limit` is optional and does not default to `0`, but rather it will be `undefined`.
+If specified it: (1) will override the `data-retry-limit` set at the problem set level and (2) should be a positive value indiciating the number of retry attempts allowed.
+Note that each button "click" counts as an attempt, so a retry limit of 1 means they can submit up to two times.
 * `data-solution` is required.
 It is used by each problem type as follows:
   * `input` question: The solution string is compared to the user input based upon the prescribed comparator (see options below)
   * `dropdown` question: The solution string should match one of the options in the array passed as `data-solution-options` (see details below)